thefirehacker/TimeCapsule-SLM/Temp-Delete/multi-agent-output.md

    Type: PatternGenerator
    Status: completed
    Progress: 100%
-   Duration: 15556ms
+   Duration: 9673ms

    📤 Full Output:
    {
      "patterns": [
        {
-         "description": "Resume extraction pattern for Rutwik Shinde", "examples": [
+         "description": "RESUME extraction pattern for Rutwik Shinde", "examples": [
            "<think>\nOkay",
-           "let me start by analyzing the given document type and sample content.
-The user mentioned it's a resume", "so the structure should follow typical resume sections. \n\nFirst", "I need to identify the main content areas.
-Looking at the sample content", "there's Rutwik's name",
+           "let's see.
+The user wants me to analyze the given document type and sample content to figure out its actual structure.
+The document type is a resume", "so I need to look at the sample content to identify the sections present.\n\nFirst", "the sample content starts with Rutwik Shinde", "his name",
-           "contact information",
+           "contact info",
-           "and his experience.
-Then there's his skills listed under \"Experience\"", "which includes a Full Stack AI Developer role with specific dates. \n\nI should check if there are other sections.
-The sample mentions technologies like Next.js", "Sanity CMS",
+           "and LinkedIn and GitHub links.
+Then there's a section about his experience as a Full Stack AI Developer", "Ai Edx (Remote) from 01/2024 to present. \n\nLooking at the content", "there's a list of projects or experiences", "mentioning technologies like Next.js",
+           "Sanity CMS",
            "and Mongo DB.
-Also",
-           "there's a part about using these technologies for product listings and order flow.
-So that's another content area. \n\nWait", "the user wants specific types of information.
-Let me make sure I'm not missing anything.
-The resume sections usually include the person's name", "contact details",
-           "location",
-           "and then the professional experience.
-The skills and technologies also fall under experience or skills. \n\nSo putting it all together: Name", "contact info",
-           "location",
-           "experience (skills and technologies)",
-           "and specific projects or responsibilities.
-The sample content covers all these aspects.
-I need to list them as a comma-separated list without any assumptions.\n</think>\n\nName", "Contact Information",
-           "Location",
-           "Professional Experience (Skills and Technologies)",
-           "Projects and Responsibilities."
+They also talk about using these technologies for 10+ shops and online brands.
+Then there's a section about product listings", "category filtering",
+           "and detailed product pages with SEO.
+Plus", "they built an end-to-end order flow with cart", "address input",
+           "checkout",
+           "and payment systems.\n\nSo putting this all together", "the main content areas would be his name", "contact details",
+           "experience in Full Stack AI",
+           "technologies used",
+           "number of shops or brands",
+           "product features",
+           "and order flow systems.
+Each of these should be listed as specific sections.
+I need to make sure there are no assumptions and only describe what's actually there.\n</think>\n\n- Name: Rutwik Shinde  \n- Contact Information: LinkedIn (in/rutwik187)", "GitHub (github.com/rutwik187)  \n- Experience: Full Stack AI Developer", "Ai Edx (Remote) from 01/2024 – Present  \n- Technologies Used: Next.js", "Sanity CMS",
+           "Mongo DB  \n- Projects/Experience: Built frontend architecture", "managed storefronts for 10+ brands",
+           "developed product listings",
+           "category filters",
+           "SEO enhancements",
+           "and built end-to-end order flow systems."
          ],
-         "extractionStrategy": "Extract <think>\nOkay, let me start by analyzing the given document type and sample content.
-The user mentioned it's a resume, so the structure should follow typical resume sections. \n\nFirst, I need to identify the main content areas.
-Looking at the sample content, there's Rutwik's name, contact information, and his experience.
-Then there's his skills listed under \"Experience\", which includes a Full Stack AI Developer role with specific dates. \n\nI should check if there are other sections.
-The sample mentions technologies like Next.js, Sanity CMS, and Mongo DB.
-Also, there's a part about using these technologies for product listings and order flow.
-So that's another content area. \n\nWait, the user wants specific types of information.
-Let me make sure I'm not missing anything.
-The resume sections usually include the person's name, contact details, location, and then the professional experience.
-The skills and technologies also fall under experience or skills. \n\nSo putting it all together: Name, contact info, location, experience (skills and technologies), and specific projects or responsibilities.
-The sample content covers all these aspects.
-I need to list them as a comma-separated list without any assumptions.\n</think>\n\nName, Contact Information, Location, Professional Experience (Skills and Technologies), Projects and Responsibilities. from doc_1754292542574_sgxyitqvj", "confidence": 0.9
+         "extractionStrategy": "Extract <think>\nOkay, let's see.
+The user wants me to analyze the given document type and sample content to figure out its actual structure.
+The document type is a resume, so I need to look at the sample content to identify the sections present.\n\nFirst, the sample content starts with Rutwik Shinde, his name, contact info, and LinkedIn and GitHub links.
+Then there's a section about his experience as a Full Stack AI Developer, Ai Edx (Remote) from 01/2024 to present. \n\nLooking at the content, there's a list of projects or experiences, mentioning technologies like Next.js, Sanity CMS, and Mongo DB.
+They also talk about using these technologies for 10+ shops and online brands.
+Then there's a section about product listings, category filtering, and detailed product pages with SEO.
+Plus, they built an end-to-end order flow with cart, address input, checkout, and payment systems.\n\nSo putting this all together, the main content areas would be his name, contact details, experience in Full Stack AI, technologies used, number of shops or brands, product features, and order flow systems.
+Each of these should be listed as specific sections.
+I need to make sure there are no assumptions and only describe what's actually there.\n</think>\n\n- Name: Rutwik Shinde  \n- Contact Information: LinkedIn (in/rutwik187), GitHub (github.com/rutwik187)  \n- Experience: Full Stack AI Developer, Ai Edx (Remote) from 01/2024 – Present  \n- Technologies Used: Next.js, Sanity CMS, Mongo DB  \n- Projects/Experience: Built frontend architecture, managed storefronts for 10+ brands, developed product listings, category filters, SEO enhancements, and built end-to-end order flow systems. from doc_1754292542574_sgxyitqvj", "confidence": 0.9
        },
        {
          "description": "LLM-generated regex pattern 1",
          "examples": [],
-         "extractionStrategy": "Direct regex search using: /•\\s*([^\\n•]+)/g",
+         "extractionStrategy": "Direct regex search using: /Projects?:\\s*\\n([\\s\\S]*?)(?=\\n[A-Z]|$)/gi",
          "confidence": 0.9,
-         "regexPattern": "/•\\s*([^\\n•]+)/g"
+         "regexPattern": "/Projects?:\\s*\\n([\\s\\S]*?)(?=\\n[A-Z]|$)/gi"
        },
        {
          "description": "LLM-generated regex pattern 2",
          "examples": [],
-         "extractionStrategy": "Direct regex search using: /Projects?:\\s*\\n([\\s\\S]*?)(?=\\n[A-Z]|$)/gi",
+         "extractionStrategy": "Direct regex search using: /•\\s*([^\\n•]+)/g",
          "confidence": 0.9,
-         "regexPattern": "/Projects?:\\s*\\n([\\s\\S]*?)(?=\\n[A-Z]|$)/gi"
+         "regexPattern": "/•\\s*([^\\n•]+)/g"
        },
        {
          "description": "LLM-generated regex pattern 3",
          "examples": [],
-         "extractionStrategy": "Direct regex search using: /216k tokens/second/g", "confidence": 0.9,
+         "extractionStrategy": "Direct regex search using: /(\\d+)(\\.\\d+)/g",
+         "confidence": 0.9,
-         "regexPattern": "/216k tokens/second/g"
+         "regexPattern": "/(\\d+)(\\.\\d+)/g"
        }
      ],
      "patternCount": 4,
      "extractionStrategies": {
        "generatedPatterns": [
+         "/Projects?:\\s*\\n([\\s\\S]*?)(?=\\n[A-Z]|$)/gi",
          "/•\\s*([^\\n•]+)/g",
-         "/Projects?:\\s*\\n([\\s\\S]*?)(?=\\n[A-Z]|$)/gi",
-         "/216k tokens/second/g"
+         "/(\\d+)(\\.\\d+)/g"
        ],
        "generationMethod": "llm_dynamic_regex",
        "basedOnDocumentAnalysis": false,
-       "timestamp": 1754487544828,
+       "timestamp": 1754489531079,
        "agentSource": "PatternGenerator",
-       "llmResponse": "<think>\nOkay, let's tackle this query.
-The user wants to find the best project by Rutwik.
-First, I need to look at the document content provided.\n\nLooking at sample 1, Rutwik Shinde has a project mentioned: \"Full Stack AI Developer, Ai Edx (Remote) 01/2024 – Present •Built and maintained the complete frontend architecture...\" Here, the data value is \"Full Stack AI Developer, Ai Edx (Remote)\".
-So the pattern would be something like \"Full Stack AI Developer, Ai Edx (Remote)\".\n\nSample 2 talks about projects like \"Next.js, Sanity CMS, and Mongo DB\" and \"end-to-end order flow\" with specific technologies.
-The data here is \"Next.js, Sanity CMS, and Mongo DB\".
-So the pattern would be \"Next.js, Sanity CMS, and Mongo DB\".\n\nSample 3 mentions a project about training GPT-2 with GPUs, but there's no number here.
-Sample 4 mentions a performance metric of 216k tokens/second.
-So the pattern would be \"216k tokens/second\".\n\nSample 2 also has \"built end-to-end order flow\" which is a project.
-So the pattern is \"end-to-end order flow\".\n\nWait, but the user asked specifically for the best project by Rutwik.
-So looking at all samples, the data values are projects related to his work, technologies he uses, and performance metrics.
-The patterns should capture these elements.\n\nSo, the regex patterns would be for each of these data points.
-Each pattern should match the specific structure in the text.
-For example, using bullet points for projects, technologies, and performance metrics.
-Since the user wants the best, maybe prioritize the highest-ranking projects, but the actual content shows different project details.
-The key is to capture the specific values and structures found in the text.\n\nI need to make sure each pattern starts with a hyphen and ends with the flags, and that they're based on the actual content.
+       "llmResponse": "<think>\nOkay, let's see.
+The user wants to find patterns in the document content related to Rutwik's projects, specifically the best one.
+First, I need to look at the three samples provided.\n\nStarting with Sample 1: Rutwik Shinde has a Software Developer role with GitHub links and some project experience.
+The key here is the bullet points.
+They mention built and maintained the frontend architecture, which is a project.
+So maybe a bullet point pattern for projects.
+Also, numbers like 9370947507 and GitHub links are there, so maybe include those in the pattern.\n\nSample 2 talks about using Next.js, Sanity, and MongoDB.
+They mention 10+ shops and online brands, which shows a project's impact.
+The data here includes numbers and categories, so maybe a pattern like \"Projects: [Category: Number]\".\n\nSample 3 is about a speedrun project, mentioning the GPU and validation loss.
+The pattern here is about performance metrics, so maybe a bullet point with numbers like 2.28 and 3.31 for training steps.\n\nSample 4 has a mention of 216k tokens and a time frame.
+The pattern here could be about time and performance, so maybe a table with time and tokens.\n\nWait, the user's query is about the best project, so I need to focus on that.
+Each pattern should match the actual structure in the document.
 Let me check again.
-Each sample has a specific data value, so the regex should capture those.
-So the final answer should list three patterns based on the data found in the document.\n</think>\n\nREGEX_PATTERNS:\n- /•\\s*([^\\n•]+)/g  \n- /Projects?:\\s*\\n([\\s\\S]*?)(?=\\n[A-Z]|$)/gi  \n- /216k tokens/second/g  \n\nRATIONING:  \n- The first pattern captures project descriptions with bullet points, extracting values like \"Full Stack AI Developer, Ai Edx (Remote)\" or \"Next.js, Sanity CMS, and Mongo DB\".  \n- The second pattern matches project lists with sections, extracting \"end-to-end order flow\" as a structure.  \n- The third pattern highlights a specific performance metric \"216k tokens/second\" from sample 4.  \n\nEach pattern matches the ACTUAL document structure, extracting measurable data values without assumptions."
+For each sample, the data values are numbers or measurements, and the structure is either bullet points or tables.
+So the regex patterns should capture those elements.
+Let me compile the patterns accordingly.\n</think>\n\nREGEX_PATTERNS:\n- /Projects?:\\s*\\n([\\s\\S]*?)(?=\\n[A-Z]|$)/gi\n- /•\\s*([^\\n•]+)/g\n- /(\\d+)(\\.\\d+)/g\n\nRATIONING:  \n- In Sample 1, the project description includes bullet points like \"• Built...\", so the pattern captures technical achievements.  \n- In Sample 2, numbers like 10+ and MongoDB are structured with word boundaries, matching the data structure.  \n- In Sample 3, performance metrics (tokens and validation loss) are presented with numerical values.  \n- In Sample 4, time and token metrics are organized in a table format.  \n\nEach pattern matches the actual data structure in the document, extracting measurable values for the user's query."
      },
      "reasoning": "Pattern generation completed"
    }